oracle/python-oracledb/doc/src/api_manual/async_connection.rst

 .. method:: AsyncConnection.executemany(statement, parameters)

-    Executes a statement against all parameter mappings or sequences found in the sequence parameters.
+    Executes a SQL statement once using all bind value mappings or sequences found in the sequence parameters.
+This can be used to insert, update, or delete multiple rows in a table with a single python-oracledb call.
+It can also invoke a PL/SQL procedure multiple times.

-    If there are no parameters, the number of iterations can be specified as an integer instead of needing to provide a list of empty mappings or sequences.
+    The ``parameters`` parameter can be a list of tuples, where each tuple item maps to one bind variable placeholder in ``statement``.
+It can also be a list of dictionaries, where the keys match the bind variable placeholder names in ``statement``.
+If there are no bind values, or values have previously been bound, the ``parameters`` value can be an integer specifying the number of iterations.

     This is a shortcut for calling :meth:`AsyncConnection.cursor()`, :meth:`AsyncCursor.executemany()`, and then :meth:`AsyncCursor.close()`.